Privacy policy

 Microsoft Teams

 We use Microsoft Teams.
-The provider is Microsoft Corporation, One Microsoft Way, Redmond, WA 98052-6399, USA.
+The provider is the Microsoft Ireland Operations Limited, One Microsoft Place, South County Business Park, Leopardstown, Dublin 18, Ireland.
 For details on data processing, please refer to the Microsoft Teams privacy policy: https://privacy.microsoft.com/en-us/privacystatement.

 9. Custom Services